bianik/vocable-trainer/report/report.md

 - the Maven build is stared using the pom
   - execute the phases "clean" and "verify"
   - use the profiles "code-coverage" and "mutation-testing"
-  - execute the goal sonar of the sonar plugin
+  - execute the goal "sonar" of the plugin "sonar"

 After the build has finished, code coverage results are send to the online service [Coveralls](https://coveralls.io/github/bianik/vocable-trainer) to log and display them.
 Also connected to the gitHub online repository is the online service [SonarCloud](https://sonarcloud.io/dashboard?id=myProjects%3AvocableTrainer), which also generates reports on code quality based on some rules.
 Some of these rules have been deactivated so that they are ignored with the following reasons: